You invest in future markets?

 Decentralisation plays a major strategic role in development policy in Burkina Faso.
 The regional development fund in the Boucle de Mouhoun region has proved to be an effective way to foster ownership.
 Its special strengths are alignment with the needs of the population and the direct participation of target groups.
 The region and the partner municipalities now have their own development plans.
 The projects financed by the fund have achieved rapid success and had a sustainable, beneficial effect on the conditions of life of the people.

 Burkina Faso has been a priority country of Austrian Development Cooperation since 1993.
-A field office was established in the capital Ouagadougou in 1996.
+A foreign office was established in the capital Ouagadougou in 1996.